michalges/raspberrypi-web-app/README.md

 ## How to Run

-> Note: To run the aplication you also need [hardware info API](https://github.com/michalges/raspberrypi-hardware-info-api), which provides endpoints with system metrics.
+> Note: To run the aplication, you also need [hardware info API](https://github.com/michalges/raspberrypi-hardware-info-api), which provides endpoints with system metrics.

 1. Clone the repository: